 TFS: Third Friday of September.
 Official pupil count date and source of enrollment data.
-For the 2017-18 school year, TFS snapshot was December 12, 2017.
+For the 2018-19 school year, TFS data were captured through a snapshot on December 4, 2018.

 WSAS: Wisconsin Student Assessment System.
 WSAS is a statewide program to measure student knowledge in core academic areas.
-The WSAS includes the Forward Exam, DLM, and ACT Plus Writing.
+The WSAS includes the Forward Exam, DLM, ACT Aspire, and ACT with Writing.
 See the Assessment in Wisconsin webpage for more information.